 Climate Resilient Home

-Windsor has retrofitted a local home built in the city’s core in the 1920s to keep rainwater out of the City of Windsor’s sewer system and reduce risks to the home.
-A series of changes were implemented to both the inside and the outside of the home to help reduce the amount of rainwater entering the sewer system.
+The City of Windsor has retrofitted a City-owned home built in the City’s core in the 1920s with the goal of reducing the risk of basement flooding.
+A series of changes were implemented to the inside and outside of the home to make it more climate resilient.

-Note: The City of Windsor offers a Basement Flooding Subsidy Program for Windsor residents to help with the costs of upgrades to help reduce basement flooding.
+Note: The City of Windsor offers a Basement Flooding Subsidy Program for Windsor residents to help with the costs of upgrades to help reduce the risk of basement flooding.